 - Educational Psychologist

 - Speech and Language Therapist

 - Social Services

+- Early Help

 - Child and Adolescent Mental Health Services (CAMHS)

 - Behaviour Support Service (BSS)

 - Occupational Therapy

 - Physiotherapy

 - Family Support Unit

 - Parent Partnership

 - SENDIASS

 - Children's Centre

 - School Nurse

 - National Autistic Society

 - Outreach (Enfield Advisory Service for Autism, West Lea, Waverley and Oaktree)

 - Enfield Parents and Children

 - Joseph Clarke Service for Visual Impairment

 - Hearing Impairment outreach

 - Early Years Social Inclusion (EYSI)

 - Family Support Unit

 - Education Welfare Office

 - Child Development Team

 - Great Ormond Street Hospital

-- Social Services

 - Cheviots Joint service for Disabled children

-What training have our staff had or are getting?
+What training have our staff had?

-- Whole staff training to disseminate knowledge, strategies and experience, to ensure consistency of the school's approach for children with SEND. - Individual teachers and support staff have attended or will attend training courses that are relevant to needs of specific children. - Training is provided to build the expertise of staff identified through Performance Management Meetings (PMMs). - All staff have received training around the changes in the Code of Practice. - Internal training is provided to introduce new techniques to support learning. - Training is provided to all staff in the assessment of children with SEND. - ASD training
+- Whole staff training to disseminate knowledge, strategies and experience, to ensure consistency of the school's approach for children with SEND. - Individual teachers and support staff have attended or will attend training courses that are relevant to needs of specific children. - Training is provided to build the expertise of staff identified through Continuous Professional Development. - All staff have received training around the changes in the Code of Practice. - Internal training is provided to introduce new techniques to support learning. - Training is provided to all staff in the assessment of children with SEND. - All staff have had Autism training - All staff have taken part in online safety training - All staff have undergone child protection training.